terraform-aviatrix-modules/terraform-aviatrix-gcp-transit/README.md

 key | description
 --- | ---
-transit_vpc | The created vpc as an object with all of it's attributes.
+vpc | The created vpc as an object with all of it's attributes.
 This was created using the aviatrix_vpc resource. transit_gateway | The created Aviatrix transit gateway as an object with all of it's attributes.